muncus/bean-counter/README.md

 - [ ] otel collector docs for [confighttp](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp) contain an incorrect snippet.
 - What does the prometheus -> otel conversion look like for a more persistent service?
   - and what about cloud run or gcf? they wont have prom metrics, except maybe push metrics?
+- add tracing support in gcf functions, and configure tail sampling with the collector.